The 25 Best Value Engineering Schools

 Degree: 20+ concentrations

-Carnegie Mellon University is listed among the best undergraduate engineering schools with seven engineering majors to choose from chemical engineering, biomedical engineering, civil and environmental engineering, engineering and public policy, electrical and computer engineering, mechanical engineering, and materials science and engineering.
-US News & World Report ranks Carnegie Mellon #6 for undergraduate engineering and #4 for graduate engineering.
-There are many scholarship opportunities available for Carnegie Mellon’s engineering students.
+Carnegie Mellon University’s engineering majors concentrate on chemical, biomedical, civil and environmental, public policy, electrical and computer, mechanical, and materials engineering.
+The US News & World Report ranks Carnegie Mellon #6 for undergraduate engineering and #4 for master’s diploma.

 Highlight: The school’s faculty has earned various awards, including two Nobel Prizes and three Turing awards.